spydx/equinor-ctf-2024/writeups/pwn/Vault/53-kilo-med-data/README.md

 the pin 5e8f2673cf is not correct
 ```

-No that we have leaked the pin we can open the vault and read the flag (note that neither option 2, 3, 4, or 6 is required to get the flag in this challenge).
+Now that we have leaked the pin we can open the vault and read the flag (note that neither option 2, 3, 4, or 6 is required to get the flag in this challenge).
 ```
 --- Vault Menu ---
 1. Open Vault